 But it's no surprise that it takes far longer than 30 days for a dog to recover from a violent attack, broken back, severe spinal cord injury, paralysis and more.

-I recognize that I'm so very fortunate that I could devote so much time and energy to my dog.
+I recognize that I'm very fortunate that I could devote so much time and energy to my dog.
 That I had the flexibility to step back from my business.
-That my husband agreed with my priorities and was able to carry our family's income for the months that mine suffered.
+That my husband agreed with my priorities and was able to carry our family's income while mine suffered.

-After all that, we're still feeling a huge financial fallout from not dedicating enough time to work for an extended period of time.
-Cutting way back on work for a few months resulted in losing about 50% of my annual income.
+After all that, we're still feeling a huge financial fallout from my not dedicating enough time to work for an extended period of time.
+Cutting way back for a few months resulted in losing about 50% of my annual income.

 How Rover Lost my Trust in Their Policies

 It was upsetting to see that Annika F. was still pet sitting for Rover.com.
 I sent Rover a message detailing Annika's actions, omissions, lies and poor communication, and that I had no trust in her abilities.

 My message ended with the following request:

 I wouldn't want any dog and their owner to go through what Jersey and I have gone through.
 I respectfully request that Rover.com no longer offer Annika [last name]'s services to Rover customers.